ucberkeley/brc-experiments/aws-iam/README.md

+# Use Case
+Provision a set of users in AWS IAM with limited delegated access to EC2 resources for use in courses, workshops, bootcamps, and hackathons.

 # TODO
 - [X] default student policy allowing limited EC2 access
 - [X] default instructor policy allowing full account access